 The committee would be required to submit a report to the commissioner and the legislature by September 15 each year.
-Reports in even-number years must focus on biennial budget outcomes achieved with game and fish fund expenditures, and reports in odd-numbered years must focus on outcomes related to protecting habitat, fish and wildlife population management, monitoring and research, and communications and engagement.
+Reports in even-number years must focus on biennial budget outcomes achieved with game and fish fund expenditures, and reports in odd-numbered years must focus on outcomes related to protecting, restoring and enhancing habitat, fish and wildlife population management, fish and wildlife monitoring and research, and communications and engagement.